midl-dev/midl-website.github.io/signingkit.md

 The signer operating system is [fully open source and auditable](https://github.com/hodl-dot-farm/tezos-remote-signer-os).

+## Optional - set up your own

+Our remote signers are best-in-class - reliable, redundant, and secure.
+But if you want to set up your own, we can assist !

 ## Interested ?

 Contact us at [hello@midl.dev](mailto:hello@midl.dev) to learn how we can help you stake your cryptocurrency, or just use the chat window below.